 The Group acknowledges that our energy consumption and the resultant Greenhouse Gas ("GHG") emissions contribute to climate change.
-We aim to reduce our environmental footprints and at the same time establish operational resilience to deliver long-term and sustainable value to our stakeholders.
-We strive to improve our energy use and efficiency through initiatives such as promoting the use of energy-efficient lighting and green-label photocopiers in the office, switching to LED lighting, and installing auto light-on system in our premises.
-This year, we have started to track our Scope 2 GHG emissions, mainly for energy consumption arising from our operations and we will continue to reduce our carbon footprint in support of our commitment to addressing climate change.
+We aim to reduce our environmental footprints and at the same time, establish operational resilience to deliver long-term sustainable value to our stakeholders.
+We strive to improve our energy use and efficiency through initiatives such as promoting the use of energy-efficient lighting and green-label photocopiers in the office, switching to LED lighting, and installing automatic light-on system on our premises.